BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 Make sure the `network` service account has the `Service Usage Consumer` role.

-Find the network service account
+Find the network service account by changing directories to `1-resman` in order to run Terraform to query the values needed.

 ```bash
 cd ../1-resman/
 terraform output security